ONeilN/ImageEncoder/README.md

-# WaveletImageConversion
+# Image wavelet encryptor
-Library for wavelet image conversion.
+Library for encrypting images using wavelet transform.